-The undersigned hereby appoints Steve Noreika and Kerry Acocella, and each of them, as proxies of the undersigned, with full power of substitution in each of them, to the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp., a Delaware corporation (the "Company"), to be held at [•], on [•] at [•], local time and at any adjournments or postponements thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast and to otherwise represent the undersigned with all powers that the undersigned would possess if personally present at the Annual Meeting.
+The undersigned hereby appoints Steve Noreika and Kerry Acocella, and each of them, as proxies of the undersigned, with full power of substitution in each of them, to the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp., a Delaware corporation (the "Company"), to be held at the Courtyard Rye, 631 Midland Avenue, Rye, New York 10580, on April 13, 2016, at 10:00 a.m., local time and at any adjournments or postponements thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast and to otherwise represent the undersigned with all powers that the undersigned would possess if personally present at the Annual Meeting.
 The undersigned hereby revokes any proxy heretofore given with respect to the Annual Meeting.

 THIS PROXY IS REVOCABLE.
-UNLESS A CONTRARY DIRECTION IS INDICATED, VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST FOR THE NOMINEES LISTED IN PROPOSAL 1, FOR PROPOSAL 2, ABSTAIN ON PROPOSAL 3 AND AGAINST PROPOSAL 4.
+UNLESS A CONTRARY DIRECTION IS INDICATED, VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST FOR THE NOMINEES LISTED IN PROPOSAL 1 AND FOR PROPOSAL 2.
 IF SPECIFIC INSTRUCTIONS ARE INDICATED, VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST IN ACCORDANCE THEREWITH.
 THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST IN THE DISCRETION OF THE PROXYHOLDER ON ANY OTHER MATTER THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.